dotnet/docs-maui/docs/get-started/first-app.md

 In this tutorial, you've learnt how to create and run your first .NET Multi-platform App UI (.NET MAUI) app.

 To learn the fundamentals of building an app with .NET MAUI, see [Create a .NET MAUI app](~/tutorials/notes-app/index.yml).
+Alternatively, for a full .NET MAUI training course, see [Build mobile and desktop apps with .NET MAUI](/training/paths/build-apps-with-dotnet-maui).